Cakeyan/SoPhy_Evaluation/rope.md

 **01310**

-What would happen if the green sphere were much heavier?

-A. The gray pulley would move up

-B. The gray pulley would rotate clockwise

-C. The orange pulley would rotate anti-clockwise

-D. The white pulley would not rotate

-**01311**

-If we want the orange pulley to rotate clockwise, what can we do?
+If we want the orange pulley to rotate anti-clockwise, what can we do?

-A. Decrease the mass of the green sphere
+A. Decrease the mass of the white cube

 B. Increase the mass of the green sphere

 C. Increase the mass of the brown sphere

-D. Decrease the mass of the white cube
+D. Increase the mass of the white cube

+E. Decrease the mass of the green sphere

+**01311**

+If the brown sphere were much lighter, which direction would the gray pulley move?

+A. Stationary

+B. Up

+C. Down

 ----